decentralized-identity/org/work-item-lifecycle.md

 ### Registry

-In some cases, an ongoing work item can created that collects inputs from outside DIF, such as a directory or registry of links to downstream projects or governance authorities.
+In some cases, an ongoing work item can be created that collects inputs, such as a directory or registry of links to downstream projects or governance authorities.
 To minimize reputational risk or market confusion that could occur from such open-ended registries bearing an implicit DIF seal of approval, registry work items should be approved by working group chairs (and at